Pylons/pylons/pylons/docs/en/testing.rst

 Testing Pylons Objects
 ======================

-Pylons will provide several additional attributes for the ``paste.fixture`` response object that let you access various objects that were created during the web request:
+Pylons will provide several additional attributes for the :mod:`webtest` :class:`webtest.TestResponse` object that let you access various objects that were created during the web request:

 ``session``
 Session object